There’s no substitute for experience.

 WHEN YOU WANT TO BOOST PERFORMANCE AND BUILD VALUE, TURN TO LIZ KISLIK.

-For more than 25 years as president of Liz Kislik Associates, a nationally acclaimed management consultancy, Liz Kislik has focused on advancing business results for her clients, such as American Express, Orvis, The Girl Scouts, Guthy-Renker, Staples, and Highlights for Children.
+For 30 years as a management consultant, executive coach, and facilitator, Liz Kislik has focused on advancing business results for clients such as American Express, Orvis, The Girl Scouts, Guthy-Renker, Janssen Pharmaceuticals, and Highlights for Children.

 Liz received her MBA from NYU and her BA from Yale.